CHEM3005 Chemical Spectroscopy and Structure

 - Details for undergraduate courses

-- Level 3 option in the Physical and Analytical specialisation in the Chemistry major sequence
+- Level 3 core unit in the Physical and Analytical specialisation in the Chemistry major sequence

 - The area of knowledge for this unit is Mathematical and Physical Sciences

 - Level 3 elective

 - This unit is compulsory for all students taking the physical/analytical specialisation of the Chemistry major.
 It builds on the chemical principles and techniques introduced in CHEM2002 Physical and Analytical Chemistry, covering a number of advanced topics concerned with spectroscopic determination of molecular structure.
 Topics include chemical applications of lasers, molecular spectroscopy, electronic structure of molecules, photochemistry, surface characterisation, and details of spectroscopic apparatus.

 - Students are able to (1) understand the principles and concepts related to advanced topics in the structure of matter at an atomic and molecular level; (2) acquire advanced practical skills in (a) the operation of instrumentation; (b) techniques of data analysis; and (c) the interpretation of experimental measurements and the evaluation of their reliability; and (3) further their skills development in scientific writing, problem solving, critical analysis and teamwork, as well as more advanced research skills specific to the discipline.

 - Indicative assessments in this unit are as follows: (1) laboratory reports; (2) analytical reports of associated scientific literature; and (3) final examination.
 Further information is available in the unit outline.